NewsLocal News

 “That barrier, that sometimes hundreds to thousands of dollars out of pocket, was a barrier to many individuals, especially in today’s times,” said Rebecca Birch.
 “So, I think this will ensure individuals will continue their screenings and we get to that early detection.”

-Rebecca Birch, Director of State Policy and Advocacy for Susan G. Komen, says the law requires state-regulated insurance to cover imaging, with no deductible or co-pay, such as contrast-enhanced mammograms or molecular breast imaging, to help diagnose breast cancer.
+Rebecca Birch, Director of State Policy and Advocacy for Susan G. Komen, said the law requires state-regulated insurance to cover imaging, with no deductible or co-pay, such as contrast-enhanced mammograms or molecular breast imaging, to help diagnose breast cancer.

 New law provides better access to breast cancer screenings